HitarthShajwani722919/cascade-fpu-blindspot/README.md

 This project identifies and demonstrates two structural gaps in Cascade's FPU testing:

 1. **No special value injection** — FP registers are loaded from random memory bytes.
-The probability of accidentally generating a NaN (`0x7FC00000`) is ~1 in 2²³.
+The probability of accidentally generating a NaN (`0x7FC00000`) is extremely rare.
 Edge-case FPU paths are almost never exercised.
 2. **No fflags comparison** — The `fflags` CSR (IEEE 754 exception flags: NV, DZ, OF, UF, NX) is read by Spike but thrown away.
 The RTL comparison in `fuzzsim.py` has zero mentions of `fflags`.
 An entire class of FPU correctness bugs is structurally invisible.

 ---